How to use QR Codes to merge online and offline marketing strategies

 There are several ways a brand can use QR Codes on social media –

 Influencers usually have meet-ups, fan fests, and events promoting a particular product.
-Brands can leverage this as an opportunity and share QR Codes during a presentation, and encourage their fans to scan it.
-These QR Codes can direct them to the brand’s social media accounts making them follow the accounts rather easily.
+Brands can leverage this as an opportunity and share QR Codes during a presentation, and encourage their fans to scan them.
+These QR Codes can direct them to the brand’s social media accounts on platforms like Twitter, Instagram, TikTok, and Facebook, making them follow the accounts rather easily.

 Present QR Codes at stores where the influencer’s advertisements are displayed.